How to Start an S Corp in California

 Steps to Form an LLC and Elect S Corp Tax Status in California

 Starting a California LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Collective to do it for you.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Northwest to guide you through this process.

-There are five basic steps to start an LLC and elect S corp status:
+There are six basic steps to start an LLC and elect S corp status:

 Step 1: Name Your LLC

 Step 6: Get an EIN and File Form 2553 to Elect S Corp Tax Status